 Over generations, the dominant teaching is that God, is a God of love, and we as his children are here to help everyone.
-One so many levels, this is a lie.
-Many of us are not his children, because we do not do the will of God; we do not have faith in him — most don’t even know what the manifestation of faith looks like; total obedience, dependence and trust.
-Many of us have fallen for the lie that we should give the things meant for his children to everyone, and God will bless us for this.
+On so many levels, this is a lie.
+Many of us are not his children, because we do not do the will of God; we do not have faith in him–most don’t even know what the manifestation of faith looks like; total obedience, dependence and trust.
+Many of us have fallen for the lie that we should give the things meant for His children to everyone, and God will bless us for this.
 Why would God bless us for fighting against his kingdom?
 Those who do not work for his kingdom will be cast out.

 15. And unto one he gave five talents, to another two, and to another one; to every man according to his several ability; and straightway took his journey

 16. Then he that had received the five talents went and traded with the same, and made them other five talents.

 17. And likewise he that had received two, he also gained other two.

 18. But he that had received one went and digged in the earth, and hid his lord’s money.

 19. After a long time the lord of those servants cometh, and reckoneth with them.

 20. And so he that had received five talents came and brought other five talents, saying, Lord, thou deliveredst unto me five talents: behold, I have gained beside them five talents more.